DPF repair under warranty

 Manufacturers such as Toyota and VW do actively state that their warranties do not include the DPF System, whilst other manufacturers generally treat it on a case by case basis, but refusal to carry out replacement under warranty generally seems to be the exception, however the goodwill payouts do seem to vary.
 Skoda, it seems do seem to be the best in this respect.

-However, regardless of what the manufacturer / dealer says in relation to the Warranty, you may be able to push the matter further by using a little know protection, called The Consumer Rights Act (previously known as the goods and services act).
+However, regardless of what the manufacturer / dealer says in relation to a DPF repair under Warranty, you may be able to push the matter further by using a little known protection, called The Consumer Rights Act (previously known as the goods and services act).
 I have listed below, my own tips in relation to escalating the matter with the dealer / manufacturer and therefore maximising the financial contribution that is given towards the replacement of your Diesel Particulate Filter (DPF).

 The Consumer Rights Act, is legislation brought in to protect the consumer, in the event that the product purchased does not appear to be fit for purpose, and unlike the manufacturers’ warranty it covers the customer for up to 6 years after purchase, it also prevents the manufacturer from wiggling out of paying for failed parts within a reasonable period, and its my belief that a major emissions control part, should last a reasonable amount of time – at least for the period offered by all manufacturers on their standard vehicle warranties.